 Raiden is then instructed by Maverick to head to Guadalajara alongside Bladewolf, to investigate a research facility with a potential Desperado tie.
 There he meets an orphan named George whose brain was going to be extracted alongside several other children for a nefarious purpose.
-The facility was inspected by Sundowner, an elite member of Desperado and Colorado State Senator Steven Armstrong whom has ties to the World Marshal PMC, an ally of Desperado's.
-It's reveled that the two PMCs plan to place the extracted orphan's brains into new cybernetic bodies as a new way to create a new breed of obedient slave soldiers.
+The facility was inspected by an elite member of Desperado named Sundowner alongside a Senator from Colorado and backer of World Marshal PMC named Steven Armstrong.
+It's revealed that the two PMCs plan to place the extracted orphans brains into cybernetic bodies as a way to create a new breed of obedient slave soldiers.

-Raiden proceeds to rescue George and the other orphans, and makes sure all get back to Maverick to stay out of harms way.
-Due to the fact that attacking World Marshall, a U.S. based PMC directly would be considered illegal and a crime.
-Raiden abruptly resigns from Maverick to keep any potential fallout off his company as he plans to undergo a solo-corporate raid in Denver, massacring several DPD cops and Desperado soldiers in the process.
+Raiden proceeds to rescue George and the other orphans, and rushes back to Colorado to deal with World Marshal.
+Raiden abruptly resigns from Maverick to keep any potential fallout off his company as he plans to undergo a solo raid in Denver, massacring several DPD cops and Desperado soldiers in the process.
 Maverick still decides to aid Raiden, albeit unofficially.

-Throughout his battles, Raiden becomes conflicted with his actions however and starts turning into his "Jack The Ripper" persona after encountering Samuel once again alongside his comrade Monsoon as the two are guarding World Marshall's Denver facility.
-Raiden unleashes his Jack the Ripper persona to kill Monsoon while Samuel leaves to report back to "the chief".
+Throughout his battles, Raiden becomes conflicted with his actions however and starts turning into his "Jack The Ripper" persona after encountering Samuel once again alongside his comrade Monsoon in front of World Marshall's Denver facility.
+Raiden unleashes his Jack the Ripper persona to kill Monsoon while Samuel leaves to report back to Armstrong.
 When confronting Sundowner, however Raiden learns that Armstrong was using Desperado to hold off Raiden while he started Operation Tecumseh; through this terrorist act Armstrong attempts to murder the President of the United States while he is doing peace talks in Pakistan to ensure his ultimate goal of another War on Terror.

-Unable to get any direct help from Maverick, Raiden intends to turn to a company by the name Solis to get to Pakistan in time to thwart the Senator's treasonous plot.
+Unable to get any direct help from Maverick, Raiden decides to turn to a company by the name of Solis to get to Pakistan in time to thwart the Senator's treasonous plot.
 Raiden is stopped however by Samuel in the Badlands and the two have their final duel.
-Following Raiden's victory he resumes to find help from an old friend and Solis's member Sunny Emmerich to reach the Pakistani air base.
+Following Raiden's victory he continues to Solis to find help from an old friend, Sunny Emmerich who now works for Solis and helps him reach the Pakistani air base.
 Raiden arrives in Pakistan and stops Armstrong who is piloting the new Metal Gear Excelsus.

 Maverick Security Consulting, Inc.

-- Boris Vyacheslavovich Popov -- Russian security consultant who oversees the Maverick PMSC.
+- Boris Vyacheslavovich Popov -- Russian security consultant who oversees Maverick Security Consulting, Inc.

 - Kevin Washington -- Former soldier who provides support for Raiden as a member of Maverick.

 - Courtney Collins -- Communications specialist who also provides support for Raiden and Maverick and also saves the game.
 Bit of a klutz in the real world.